m3db/m3/docs/how_to/single_node.md

 containing:

 - An M3DB storage instance (`m3dbnode`) for timeseries storage.
-This includes an embedded tag-based metric index, as well as as an embedded etc server for storing the above mentioned cluster topology and runtime configuration.
+This includes an embedded tag-based metrics index, as well as as an embedded etcd server for storing the above mentioned cluster topology and runtime configuration.
 - A "coordinator" instance (`m3coordinator`) for writing and querying tagged metrics, as well as managing cluster topology and runtime configuration.